-Under limited circumstances, Partner4Work may grant exceptions to requirements within a local policy.
-Exception requests will be reviewed based on their allowability under WIOA and any other applicable legislation, regulation, and policy/guidance.
+Exception requests will be reviewed based on their allowability under any applicable legislation, regulation, and policy.
 Partner4Work will also consider funding availability, how an exception will lead to improved outcomes for the customer(s) being served, and other relevant factors.